zhouzhengqd/ROME/README.md

 <p align="center">
   <img src="Fig/overview.png" width="100%" alt="Overview" />
-  <figcaption><strong>Figure 1:</strong> Comparison of previous Dataset Distillation (DD) methods and ROME under adversarial attacks.
+  <figcaption><strong>Figure 1:</strong>
-  (a) Traditional DD methods align gradients and distributions between original and synthetic datasets but remain vulnerable to adversarial attacks, leading to low test accuracy.
+  Comparison of previous DD methods and ROME under adversarial attacks: (a) Previous DD methods align representations between original and synthetic datasets but remain vulnerable to adversarial attacks due to their neglect of the mutual information among input $\mathcal{X}$, latent $\mathcal{Z}$, and output $\mathcal{Y}$, leading to reduced accuracy under perturbations.
-  (b) ROME leverages the Information Bottleneck (IB) principle to enhance adversarial robustness, maintaining high test accuracy even under perturbations.</figcaption>
+  (b) Our proposed method, ROME, employs the information bottleneck principle to minimize mutual information between $\mathcal{X}$ and $\mathcal{Z}$, while maximizing it between $\mathcal{Y}$ and $\mathcal{Z}$, thereby enhancing adversarial robustness and preserving high accuracy under perturbations.</figcaption>
 </p>

-> **Abstract:** Dataset Distillation (DD) compresses large datasets into smaller, synthetic subsets, achieving performance similar to full datasets.
-However, models trained on distilled datasets remain vulnerable to adversarial attacks, limiting their use in safety-critical areas.
+> **Abstract:**  Dataset Distillation (DD) compresses large datasets into smaller, synthetic subsets, enabling models trained on them to achieve performance comparable to those trained on the full data.
+However, these models remain vulnerable to adversarial attacks, limiting their use in safety-critical applications.
 While adversarial robustness has been widely studied in other fields, research on improving DD robustness is still limited.
 To address this, we propose <u>**ROME**</u>, a method that enhances the adversarial <u>**RO**</u>bustness of DD by leveraging the Infor<u>**M**</u>ation Bottlen<u>**E**</u>ck (IB) principle.
-ROME includes two components: a *performance-aligned term* for accuracy and a *robustness-aligned term* to improve resilience by aligning feature distributions between synthetic and perturbed images.
+ROME includes two components: a performance-aligned term for accuracy and a robustness-aligned term to improve resilience by aligning feature distributions between synthetic and perturbed images.
 We also introduce the Improved Robustness Ratio (I-RR) as a better metric for DD robustness.
 Extensive experiments on CIFAR-10 and CIFAR-100 datasets show that ROME outperforms existing DD methods in adversarial robustness, achieving up to a 40% improvement in I-RR under white-box attacks and up to 35% under black-box attacks on CIFAR-10.
 >
 ### 🔥 Key Features and Contributions
 <p align="center">
   <img src="Fig/method.png" width="100%" class="center" alt="Method"/>
-  <figcaption><strong>Figure 2:</strong> The ROME framework: ROME utilizes Information Bottleneck (IB) to frame the robust dataset distillation problem as a min-max optimization of mutual information.
-It consists of two key components: (a) The performance-aligned term aims to maximize the separation between latent space information and the neural network's output by aligning the distribution of logits with true labels. (b) The robustness-aligned term minimizes the discrepancy between latent space information and the network's input, using a robust prior, which is a perturbed version of the source dataset under adversarial attacks.
-By aligning the embedding layers, ROME generates a robust distilled dataset that performs well against adversarial attacks.</figcaption>
+  <figcaption><strong>Figure 2:</strong> The framework of ROME: ROME utilizes the information bottleneck to frame the robust dataset distillation problem as a min-max optimization of mutual information.
+It consists of two key components: (a) The performance-aligned term maximizes the mutual information between the latent space $\mathcal{Z}$ and the output $\mathcal{Y}$ by aligning the logits with the true labels. (b) The robustness-aligned term minimizes the mutual information between $\mathcal{Z}$ and the input $\mathcal{X}$, conditioned on a robust prior $\hat{\mathcal{X}}$ (the adversarially perturbed dataset), by aligning the embeddings to reduce the discrepancy.</figcaption>
 </p>

 - **Theoretical Framework**: Introduces the Information Bottleneck (IB) principle into dataset distillation, leveraging the Conditional Entropy Bottleneck (CEB) to incorporate adversarial robustness as a prior.